Kauto/animationvideo/README.md

 // "switchScene" will change the scene-object engine.switchScene(scene);

-// "run" starts the engine
+// "run" starts the engine - returns a promise
-engine.run(/* optional: object with parameter that are given to the init-function */);
+/* await */ engine.run(/* optional: object with parameter that are given to the init-function */);

 // "destroy" clean up the events, stops the main loop
-// that was started with "run" engine.destroy();
+// that was started with "run" - returns a promise
+/* await */ engine.destroy();
 ```

 ## Scenes